-You'll also have all the expenses broken down into One Time Startup Costs (i.e. – the costs you'll only have to pay when you first acquire the property) and Recurring Costs, (the costs you'll have to pay every year you own the property).
+You’ll also have all the expenses broken down into One Time Startup Costs (i.e. – the costs you’ll only have to pay when you first acquire the property) and Monthly Expenses, (the costs you’ll have to pay every month or year you own the property).
 Each expense is categorized and estimated for you based on rental comps and local rates, provided for both Traditional and Airbnb rentals.

 IMPORTANT: In my experience with running these numbers in the neighborhoods where my rentals are, I found that most of the automatically-generated inputs were surprisingly accurate.
 Even so, I still wouldn’t trust any amount of artificial intelligence enough to make a major investment decision without verifying the accuracy of every number as it relates to my specific property and situation.

-At the bottom of the Purchase Analysis Page, you can see how many months or years it will take you to pay back for your investment property and start having positive cash flow, based on your preferred method of payment and your customized expenses.
+At the bottom of the Rental Strategy Page, you can see how many months or years it will take you to pay back for your investment property and start having positive cash flow, based on your preferred method of payment and your customized expenses.

-On the Valuation Analysis tab, you can see the rental comps (showing where all Mashvisor estimates are coming from).
-You will see a list of properties with the percentage of similarity to their property you are interested in, the distance from your property of choice, and other features, organized by Airbnb and traditional rentals.
+On the Rental Comps & Insights tab, you can see the rental comps (showing where all Mashvisor estimates are coming from).
+You will see a list of properties with the percentage of similarity to the property you are interested in, the distance from your property of choice, and other features, organized by Airbnb and traditional rentals.